suj2/django-calculator-microservice-master/README.md

 # django-calculator-microservice
-Simple calculator multiply and divide functions to be accessed as web services using django
+Simple calculator performing basic arithmetic add,divide,multiply and divide functions--- to be accessed as web services using django